koskath/arete2/course_content/SC/final_md_files/Lecture8/lecture_8_slide_23_img_3.md

-The image contains a horizontal diagram titled "(b) Service supply chain" in the lower right corner.
+# The image 1 in slide 23 of lecture 8 contains a horizontal diagram titled "(b) Service supply chain" in the lower right corner.

 There are three overlapping ovals positioned horizontally: